panubo/docker-rundeck/README.md

 ### 4.x upgrade

-The following must be run to ensure that all the rundeck files are owned by the correct uid/gid.
+The following must be run to ensure that all the Rundeck files are owned by the correct uid/gid.

 ```
 find . -uid 102 -exec chown --no-dereference 103 {} \;